schochastics/snahelper/README.md

 You can style your edges here. `snahelper` automatically detects if your network is directed and adds arrows if the network is directed.
-The other options are similar to the nodes tab.
-The curvature option allows you to bend edges.
+The other options are similar to the nodes tab. ~~The curvature option allows you to bend edges.
 I highly suggest, that you only bend your edges if there are two edges running between the same set of nodes to make them visible.
-If you do not have reciprocal edges, then just leave it at 0.
+If you do not have reciprocal edges, then just leave it at 0.~~ Edges are now drawn with `geom_edge_fan` to automatically bend reciprocal edges and leave other edges straight.

 ![](figures/edges.png)